LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 ### Engagement channels

 LivePerson Support provides 24x7 chat support.
-Chat is accessible from the LiveEngage Connection Area.
+Chat is accessible from the Connection Area.
 Please contact our chat support for issues of any severity level.

 ### Severity definitions and service levels